Dollar (reactivity): Meaning and use

+If the excess reactivity of a reactor is 1 dollar (1$) or more, the reactor is prompt critical.
+Prompt neutrons are so numerous that the production of delayed neutrons is no longer needed to sustain the reaction.
+At or above 1$, the chain reaction proceeds without them, and reactor power increases so fast that no conventional controlling mechanism can stop it.
+A reactor in such a state will produce a reactor excursion and could have a reactor accident.

+An extreme example of a prompt critical reaction is an exploding nuclear weapon, where considerable design effort goes into keeping the core constrained in a prompt critical state for as long as possible until the greatest attainable percentage of material has fissioned.

+The SPERT Reactors studied reactors close to the point of prompt critical to answer questions about the reactor physics of pressurized water and boiling water reactors during supercritical operation.
+At the SPERT reactors, reactivity could be added by a programmed gradual insertion (ramp addition of reactivity) or by ejecting a transient control rod out the bottom of the core (step addition of reactivity).

-By definition, a reactivity of zero dollars is just barely on the edge of criticality using both prompt and delayed neutrons.
+By definition, reactivity of zero dollars is just barely on the edge of criticality using both prompt and delayed neutrons.
 A reactivity less than zero dollars is subcritical; the power level will decrease exponentially and a sustained chain reaction will not occur.
 One dollar is defined as the threshold between delayed and prompt criticality.
 At prompt criticality, on average each fission will cause exactly one additional fission via prompt neutrons, and the delayed neutrons will then increase power.
-Any reactivity above $0 is supercritical and power will increase exponentially, but between $0 and $1 the power rise will be slow enough to be easily and safely controlled with mechanical control rods because the chain reaction partly depends on the delayed neutrons.
-A power reactor operating at steady state (constant power) will therefore have an average reactivity of $0, with small fluctuations above and below this value.
+Any reactivity above 1$ is supercritical and power will increase exponentially, but between 0$ and 1$ the power rise will be slow enough to be safely controlled with mechanical and intrinsic material properties (control rod movements, density of coolant, moderator properties, steam formation) because the chain reaction partly depends on the delayed neutrons.
+A power reactor operating at steady state (constant power) will therefore have an average reactivity of 0$, with small fluctuations above and below this value.